franciscopaniskaseker/minecraft-dnsrotator/README.md

 # 09je0923j9032je90dadsadasdasadasdds32je90;admin@domain.com;domain.com
 ```

-4. Edit "/etc/minecraftdnsrotator/conf/domains-unused.conf" and insert domains that will be used in the future.
+4. Edit "/etc/minecraftdnsrotator/conf/domains-unused.conf" and insert domains that will be used in the future. "#" is only used to comment lines.
+Do not write any spaces.
 ```bash
 # add unused subdomains and set which domain will be used separated with semicolon without spaces
 # example: